 “Putting on the Ritz”

 Rich textiles, luxurious beading, and sumptuous detailing.
-For designer Nardos Imam and business partner Mackenzie Brittingham Sumrall, these are the materials that dreams—and gown collections—are made of.
+For designer Nardos Imam, these are the materials that dreams—and gown collections—are made of.

 From the moment of arrival at The Ritz-Carlton, Dallas, until the standing ovation at the end of the designer’s debut fashion show, attendees were invited into the world of Nardos Imam through a myriad of personal touches and dynamic details.
 Decorative mannequins pinned with piles of fabric reflected this theme, and lined the entryway of The Ritz-Carlton to allow insight into the designer’s creative process.